MicrosoftDocs/dynamics-365-fraud-protection/content/faq/data-residency-gdpr-faq.md

 This article provides answers to frequently asked questions (FAQ) about data residency in Microsoft Dynamics 365 Fraud Protection.

 >[!NOTE]
->For information about Fraud Protection and Microsoft's EU Data Boundary commitment, refer to the [European Data Boundary Descriptions](../edbd.md) article.
+>For information about Fraud Protection and Microsoft's EU Data Boundary commitment, refer to the [EU Data Boundary exceptions for Fraud Protection](../edbd.md) article.

 #### Can customers choose the geography where Fraud Protection stores and processes their data?
 If so, will any data move outside that geography?